ToposInstitute/RelationalThinking-Book/_sources/chp6-graph-gluing.md

 :::

-Do you see that 'irrespective of the path, `overlap` IS EXPECTED TO be indentified precisely in the same region in the `pushout` because it is common to both `graph A` and `graph B`'?
+Do you see that 'irrespective of the path, `overlap` IS EXPECTED TO be identified precisely in the same region in the `pushout` because it is common to both `graph A` and `graph B`'?
 Hence, the overlap must map into the same region of the `pushout` irrespective of the path.

 ```{image} assets/Ch6/GluedObject.png
 :alt: Whoopsy!